-The story includes defection of a Soviet code clerk in Canada, the recruitment of agents by the spy and his achievements as a USC student, fraudulent passports and the Spanish civil war, FBI investigation, and secret messages.
+The story includes defection of a Soviet code clerk in Canada, the recruitment of agents by Litvin and his achievements as a USC student, fraudulent American and Canadian passports and the Spanish civil war, FBI investigation, and secret messages.
 The Soviet homeland did not treat well the spy on his return.
 In the end, the state-directed anti-Semitism has brought him to a point of leaving the country that he had served so loyally all his life.
 The book provides numerous bibliographic references and quotes contemporary documents.

 About the Author

 Mike Gruntman is professor of astronautics at the University of Southern California.
 He is an accomplished space physicist, engineer, and educator, with nearly 300 scholarly publications, including four books, in various areas of space physics, engineering, and space education and history.

 Mike's Blazing the Trail.
 The Early History of Spacecraft and Rocketry (published by the American Institute of Aeronautics and Astronautics in 2004) received the 2006 Luigi Napolitano Award from the International Academy of Astronautics.
 Another his book, From Astronautics to Cosmonautics, 2007, was nominated (2008) for the Emme Award of the American Astronautical Society.
 Mike's Intercept, 1961 (published in 2015) deals with the birth of missile defense.

 Book review (Intelligence Officer’s Bookshelf)

 "Mike Gruntman, an astronautics professor at USC, has written an interesting and succinct account of this [espionage] case that heretofore escaped the attention of other espionage academics.
 A nice contribution to the literature."